 Home-schooled students can purchase memberships under a home school name.
 Each home schooled team must include a minimum of four home-schooled students.
-Each team may also include up to three students from other schools within the district that would not have to purchase an additional membership.
-If non-home-schooled students come from a school outside of the home school's district, the additional schools are required to purchase a membership.
+Each team may also include up to three students from other schools that would not have to purchase an additional membership.